axolote/EGRET_WaterQuality/EGRET_Workflow/Websites.md

 ---------------------------------------------------------

-### Info about publication remarks - "A"=aproved for publication  and "P"=provisional
+### Info about publication remarks - "A"=approved for publication  and "P"=provisional
 http://waterdata.usgs.gov/usa/nwis/help?codes_help

 ---------------------------------------------------------